Saty077/TradeFlow360/README.md

 ### 📊 Trading Dashboard

 - Modular sections: Orders, Holdings, Positions, Funds, Apps
-- Sidebar navigation with active tab highlighting
+- Charts and Graphs with visualization and interation with data.
 - Profile dropdown with username and logout

 ### 📈 Portfolio & Orders